Order of Visit: High Point #39

 Back down at the junction for Whale Lake, I ran into the couple with the dog once again and they asked for one more spritz of mosquito repellent.
 I was more than happy to share – especially since I’m usually the one in their shoes getting assaulted by bugs.

-Back at the car, I realized this was my 39th state high point.
+I made it all the way back to the car before I realized Eagle Mountain was my 39th state high point.
 My next one would take me into the 40s!!
 Now, that’s something to celebrate.

 DETAILS

-When to Visit: This hike is recommended in the between June-September because of its remote, northern location.
+When to Visit: This hike is recommended between June and September because of its remote, northern location.
 Mosquitos can be a major problem after the snow melts, so visitors should come prepared with long sleeves, pants, and a bug head net, especially if you visit in June or July.

-Getting There: Eagle Mountain is located 115 miles northwest of Duluth, Minnesota in the remote Boundary Waters Canoe Area.
-Although there are two trailheads hikers can use (Brule Lake Trailhead and Eagle Mountain Trailhead), most visitors opt to hike in on the shorter Eagle Mountain Trail.
+Getting There: Eagle Mountain is located 115 miles northwest of Duluth, Minnesota in the remote Boundary Waters Canoe Area Wilderness.
+Although there are two trailheads hikers can use (Brule Lake Trailhead and Eagle Mountain Trailhead), most visitors opt to hike to the high point on the shorter Eagle Mountain Trail.

 BWCA permit issuing station at the trailhead

-Parking: The Eagle Mountain Trailhead has a very large dirt lot just off Forest Road-170 the can accommodate at least 15-20 cars.
-Overnight parking is allowed and there is a pit toilet at the parking lot.
+Parking: The Eagle Mountain Trailhead has a very large dirt lot just off Forest Road-170 that can accommodate at least 15-20 cars.
+Overnight parking is allowed, and there is a pit toilet on the edge of the parking lot.

 Bonus: Eagle Mountain is just a stone’s throw from the Superior Hiking Trail – one of America’s National Scenic Trails.
-This 310-mile long trail, is marked with blue blazes and and parallels Lake Superior’s coast line from the BWCA down to a Jay Cooke State Park.
+This 310-mile trail is marked with blue blazes and parallels Lake Superior’s coastline from the BWCA Wilderness down to Jay Cooke State Park.
 Trailheads access the Superior Hiking Trail every 3-11 miles, so it’s suitable for day hikes.

 Superior Hiking Trail